Rob Conway: Independent circuit (2017–present)

 In 2020, he has wrestled significantly less than he has in past years.
 He has wrestled matches for AWA Supreme Wrestling and New Focus Wrestling.

 Personal life

 Rob graduated from Indiana's New Albany High School in 1990 where he was a standout basketball player.
 He later played basketball at the now defunct Graceland College in New Albany.
 Following college, Rob sold fitness equipment and worked as a personal trainer in the Southern Indiana/Louisville area.
 He broke into wrestling after driving past the old Danny Davis arena in Jeffersonville, Indiana in 1997.
 After walking in and watching what he considered out of shape guys wrestle, he thought he would give it a try.
-Within five minutes of being in the ring, Rob stated in a 2004 article in Indianapolis Monthly he knew this is what he wanted to do.
+Rob stated in a 2004 Indianapolis Monthly article that within five minutes of being in the ring, he knew this was what he wanted to do.
 Based on the appearance of the local wrestlers, he thought it would only take six months to make it to the WWE (then WWF); it eventually took him six years.